kannibalox/rtorrent-docs/docs/include-cmd-items.rst

         ``0`` means unlimited, and when ``d.uploads_max`` is less than ``d.uploads_min``, *rTorrent* will use ``d.uploads_min`` as the maximum instead.

+        These default to the values of :term:`throttle.max_uploads` and :term:`throttle.min_uploads` respectively.

     d.views
     d.views.has
     d.views.push_back